-(1) The party requesting the segment change shall bear all costs associated with developing the supporting data and documentation that is submitted to ERCOT for evaluation of the proposed profile segment changes.
-In addition, the requestor shall bear all costs, except for ERCOT's analytical costs, for additional Load
+(1) The party requesting the segment change shall bear all costs associated with developing the supporting data and documentation that is submitted to ERCOT for evaluation of the proposed Load Profile Segment changes.
+In addition, the requestor shall bear all costs, except for ERCOT's analytical costs, for additional Load research required in conjunction with a request for conditional approval of a Load Profile Segment change.

-- research required in conjunction with a request for conditional approval of a profile segment change. - (2) In the event the change is approved, costs for implementing the changes in ERCOT data systems shall be the responsibility of ERCOT.
-Responsibility for re-assigning Load Profiles remains with the TDSP. - (3) If a profile segment change request receives final approval under the provisions of the LPG, and results in the adoption of a new profile segment available to all CRs, the provisions of Protocol Section 9.9, Profile Development Cost Recovery Fee for a Non-ERCOT Sponsored Load Profile Segment shall be followed to provide for compensating the requestor by CRs seeking to assign Customers to the profile segment.
-Once a profile segment change request receives final approval, any subsequent costs required for ongoing support of the profile segment shall be considered part of the usual operation and maintenance expense for profile segments available for use by all CRs. - (4) After the first year of full market operation, ERCOT shall provide cost and feasibility analysis to the market for creating new profile segments.
-After the cost and feasibility analyses are completed by ERCOT, the PWG shall evaluate whether to allow requester-sponsored profile segments that are not universally applicable and are not specifically associated with supplemental profiling.
-If such requester-sponsored segments are allowed, the requesting party may be required to pay the costs incurred by ERCOT to implement this new profile segment that is not universally applicable as defined above.
+- (2) In the event the change is approved, costs for implementing the changes in ERCOT data systems shall be the responsibility of ERCOT.
+Responsibility for re-assigning Load Profiles remains with the Transmission and/or Distribution Service Provider (TDSP). - (3) If a Load Profile Segment change request receives final approval under the provisions of the Load Profiling Guide (LPG), and results in the adoption of a new Load Profile Segment available to all CRs), the provisions of Protocol Section 9.9, Profile Development Cost Recovery Fee for a Non-ERCOT Sponsored Load Profile Segment, shall be followed to provide for compensating the requestor by CRs seeking to assign Customers to the Load Profile Segment.
+Once a Load Profile Segment change request receives final approval, any subsequent costs required for ongoing support of the Load Profile Segment shall be considered part of the usual operation and maintenance expense for Load Profile Segments available for use by all CRs.